Uchihaki/AnimeMovieWeb/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/movie-streaming-website/issues).
+Feel free to check khangminhnguyengl@gmail.com

 ## 📝 License

-This project is [MIT](https://opensource.org/licenses/MIT) licensed.
+This is a personal project